Hurricane Dorian triggers massive flooding across Bahamas

 On Sunday, Dorian churned over Abaco Island with battering winds and surf and heavy flooding.

-Parliament member Darren Henfield described the damage as “catastrophic” and said officials did not have information on what happened in nearby cays.
+Henfield described the damage as “catastrophic” and said officials did not have information on what happened on nearby cays.
 “We are in search-and-recovery mode. … Continue to pray for us.”

 A spokesman for Bahamas Power and Light told ZNS that there was a blackout in New Providence, the archipelago’s most populous island.
 He said the company’s office in Abaco island was flattened.